5KRC1/JavaScript-Shopping-Cart-Tutorial-By-Telmo-Sampaio-6th-Part/README.md

 }
 ```

-and add it to icons (replace nameOfFunction() for the name of function you want to be run on click)
+and add it to icons (replace "nameOfFunction()" for the name of function you want to be run on click)

 ```html
 <!--if function has no parameters-->